eboileau/ribotools/docs/source/estimate-te.rst

 To estimate TE with data prepared from a different workflow, the sample table must conform to the **Ribotools** specs (that derive from **DESeq2**).
 In it's current format, it must have, minimally, the following header ``sampleName,assay,condition``, in this same order (see above).
 The ``assay`` is either *ribo* or *rna*, and the ``condition`` must match the list of ``contrasts`` from the config.
 The format should be CSV.

 The count table must include integer counts for both RNA and RPFs, and column names (samples) must match ``sampleName`` from the sample table.
 The first column must be feature ids or symbols.
-The format should be CSV.

 The configuration must include additionally the following keys: